lucee/lucee-docs/docs/04.guides/04.cookbooks/57.mail_listeners/page.md

 ### Dump of arguments to the Mail Listener after() method (cfmail)

-the from and to mail ids were changed to the after function as returning the struct containing the from and to keys from the before function
+The from and to mail ids were changed to the after function as returning the struct containing the from and to keys from the before function

 <img alt="Mail Listener After()" src="/assets/images/listeners/MailListener_after_arguments.png">